muneeb783/Customer-Lifetime-Value-CLV/README.md

 Once the model is trained and evaluated, it can be used to predict CLV for new customers or to update predictions for existing customers based on new transaction data.
 # Contributions
 Contributions to improve the model are welcome.
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.
+---
+Thank you for using the Customer Lifetime Value Model!
+Your contributions and feedback are highly appreciated.